 - Student loan borrowers will be notified by email within 14 days of disbursement of student loan funds to their account.
 Students can cancel the loan by contacting the Mississippi Gulf Coast Community College Financial Aid Office.
 Students can check their student loan status and history on the school portal, “Web Services”.
 Information on repayment, deferment and forbearance can be found at www.studentloans.gov.

-- Federal Student Aid Satisfactory Academic Progress Policy can be found at http://catalog.mgccc.edu/content.php?catoid=6&navoid=313#How_to_Apply_for_Financial_Aid.
+- Federal Student Aid Satisfactory Academic Progress Policy can be found on the College Website in the Financial Aid Section.
 Paper copies are also available at the Financial Aid Office at the locations listed above.

-- Campus Security Report—Procedures for Campus Security warnings, Emergency Information Alerts and announcements can be found at https://www.mgccc.edu/?wpfb_dl=2302 and in the Student Handbook at http://catalog.mgccc.edu/content.php?catoid=7&navoid=364.
-Statistics for the past three years for occurrences on or near campus for various crimes, including crimes of prejudice (hate crimes) and liquor, drug and illegal weapon violations, institution crime reporting and response policies, campus security and access, campus law enforcement policy and personnel, crime prevention, crime monitoring and crime preventative programs available for students (the law enforcement authority of campus police has a working relationship with state and local law enforcement agencies including agreements and crime report encouragement policies) may be obtained from Campus Police or http://ope.ed.gov/security/Index.aspx.
+- Campus Security Report—Procedures for Campus Security warnings, Emergency Information Alerts and announcements can be found in the Student Handbook.
+Statistics for the past three years for occurrences on or near campus for various crimes, including crimes of prejudice (hate crimes) and liquor, drug and illegal weapon violations, institution crime reporting and response policies, campus security and access, campus law enforcement policy and personnel, crime prevention, crime monitoring and crime preventative programs available for students (the law enforcement authority of campus police has a working relationship with state and local law enforcement agencies including agreements and crime report encouragement policies) may be obtained from Campus Police or the Campus Security and Safety Website.

-- Report on Athletic Program Participation Rates, Equity in Athletics and Financial Support Data—Number of male and female undergraduate athletes, team sports of participation, information regarding number of participants, expenses, head and assistant coaches and financial information including revenues and expenses of various team sports, scholarships, recruiting expenses and coaches’ salaries.
-This information may be obtained from the Dean of Athletics located at the Perkinston Campus or at http://ope.ed.gov/athletics/Index.aspx.
-Graduation and completion rates of student athletes can be obtained by contacting the College Dean of Athletics.
+- Report on Athletic Program Participation Rates, Equity in Athletics and Financial Support Data—Number of male and female undergraduate athletes, team sports of participation, information regarding number of participants, expenses, head and assistant coaches and financial information including revenues and expenses of various team sports, scholarships, recruiting expenses and coaches’ salaries as well as the graduation and completion rates of student athletes may be obtained from the Director of Athletics located at the Perkinston Campus or on the MGCCC website on the EADA Annual Athletics Survey page.

 - Drug Free Schools and Community Act: